Syscoin in a Nutshell

 Introduction to Syscoin

 Rollux is fast, crazy inexpensive, and attracts a lot of attention!
-Once you get an overview of why Rollux is built on Syscoin, we think you will be just as excited about SYS.
-After all, the great things Rollux provides would not be achieved without Syscoin supporting it from beneath.
+Once you see why Rollux is built on Syscoin, we think you will be just as excited about SYS.
+After all, the great things Rollux provides would not be achievable without the L1 that supports it from beneath.

 # Syscoin in a Nutshell